Analysis:Untested Saudi family council key to orderly succession

 Nayef's emergence as the most active senior member of the ruling family has caused liberal Saudi Arabians some disquiet, due to his reputation as a conservative with close ties to the powerful clergy of the kingdom's austere Wahhabi school of Islam.

-However, it is possible that as king, Nayef may be more likely to move towards the centre ground of a political system that prizes consensus -- meaning the slow process of economic and social reforms initiated by Abdullah might continue.
+However, it is possible that as king, Nayef may be more likely to move toward the center ground of a political system that prizes consensus -- meaning the slow process of economic and social reforms initiated by Abdullah might continue.

 "We have to bear in mind that Abdullah was viewed much like Nayef when he became crown prince -- as very religious and not pro-Western -- and he turned out to be a reformer," said Robert Jordan, the U.S. ambassador to Riyadh from 2001-03.